FabricMC/fabric-docs/develop/entities/first-entity.md

 :::

-Rendering has multiple steps lets now setup a few classes which will of help later on , this is `EntityRenderState` class.
+Rendering has multiple steps involving their own classes, but we'll start with the `EntityRenderState` class.

 @[code transcludeWith=:::entitystate](@/reference/latest/src/client/java/com/example/docs/entity/state/MiniGolemEntityRenderState.java)

 The render state determines how the entity is visually represented, including animation states such as movement and idle behaviors.

-### Setting up Model {#setting-up-model}
+### Setting up the Model {#setting-up-model}

 The `MiniGolemEntityModel` defines how your entity looks by describing its shape and parts.

 ::: warning
-  Blockbench supports multiple mappings (such as Mojmap, Yarn, and others).
-Ensure you select the correct mapping that matches your development environment.
+  Blockbench supports multiple mappings (such as Mojang Mappings, Yarn, and others).
+Ensure you select the correct mapping that matches your development environment - this tutorial uses Mojang Mappings.

   Mismatched mappings can cause errors when integrating Blockbench generated code.
 :::